Paul Sweeney: 2019 election

 Sweeney lost his seat to the previous Scottish National Party MP Anne McLaughlin, at the 2019 general election with a marginal majority of 2,458 votes on a 4% swing, the closest result in Glasgow.
 After losing his seat, he went on to work on Angela Rayner's successful campaign in the 2020 Labour Party deputy leadership election.
-He later described the experience of losing his seat as, “The most spectacular sacking in recent Glasgow history.
+He described the experience of losing his seat as, “The most spectacular sacking in recent Glasgow history.
 I was the only scalp in Glasgow that night.
 It was a fairly unpleasant experience.
 It's almost like a public execution.
 It's got a grim voyeurism to it.
 It's one of the few examples in society where people losing their jobs is treated like a blood sport.”

+During the campaign, Sweeney was forced to apologise after tweeting about wanting to play a game of "Whac-a-Sturgeon" a remark the then-First Minister tweeted about saying "What a charmer".

+During the COVID-19 pandemic, Sweeney revealed he had begun applying for Universal Credit in May 2020, saying "The reality is, the majority of Scots are working class – if they stopped earning a salary, within two months they'd be in financial difficulties.
+However prestigious or seemingly privileged you are in terms of your work or identity, you're never far away from that.
+If more of us realised how close we are to that peril, maybe the social security system wouldn't be so punitive."
+He later wrote an article describing his experiences of life on social security in December 2020, stating "I will admit that I’ve occasionally had suicidal thoughts in my darker moments over the last few months."
+He also called for Universal Credit to be converted into a Universal Basic Income system.

+Member of the Scottish Parliament

 2021 Scottish Parliament election

-On the one year anniversary of his defeat, Sweeney announced that he intended to stand as a Labour Party list candidate for the Glasgow region in the 2021 Scottish Parliament election.
-In February 2021, it was announced by LabourList that he had placed third on Scottish Labour's regional list for Glasgow, with the second highest number of votes cast by party members in the ballot, after Anas Sarwar.
-The regional list rankings are alternated by gender according to the party's positive action policy.
-After winning the 2021 Scottish Labour leadership election, Sarwar appointed Sweeney as Shadow Minister for Trade, Investment and Innovation.
+Sweeney was third on Scottish Labour's regional list for the Glasgow region in the 2021 Scottish Parliament election.
+Following the 2021 Scottish Labour leadership election, Anas Sarwar appointed Sweeney as a spokesman for Trade, Investment and Innovation.
 Sweeney was elected as an MSP for the Glasgow region in the 6th Scottish Parliament on 8 May 2021.

-MSP for Glasgow
+MSP for Glasgow Region

-On 13 May 2021, Sweeney took an oath of allegiance confirming his place in the Scottish Parliament as MSP for the Glasgow region.
 He was appointed as Shadow Minister for Employment and Public Finance on 31 May 2021.
-He also served as member of the Scottish Parliament's Delegated Powers and Law Reform Committee and Public Petitions Committee.
-In January 2023, he was appointed as Labour's Shadow Minister for Mental Health and joined the Health, Social Care and Sport Committee.
-In September 2022, he began writing a regular fortnightly column in the Glasgow Times.